ReGA: Model-Based Safeguard for LLMs via Representation-Guided Abstraction: Related Work

 \subsection{Detection-based Safeguard for LLMs}

 Ensuring the safety and security of LLMs against harmful outputs has become a critical research area.
 In particular, detection-based defenses serve as an efficient and lightweight approach to address this issue.
 Early explorations propose perplexity filters~\cite{alon2023detecting,jain2023baseline}, yet are only effective against OOD-based attacks like adversarial suffix~\cite{zou2023universal,zhang2024boosting}.
-Applying LLMs for safety judgment is another popular approach~\cite{openai2022moderation,wang2024theoretical,wang2023self,wu2024llms}, but it introduces computational overhead and over-refusal issues~\cite{cui2024or}.
-In this work, we leverage the insights from model-based analysis to achieve this goal, opening new paradigms for LLM safety moderation.
+Applying LLMs for safety judgment is another popular approach~\cite{openai2022moderation,wang2024theoretical,wang2023self,wu2024llms}, but it introduces computational overhead and over-refusal issues~\cite{cui2024or}. \rv{Besides detection-based safeguarding, a parallel line of white-box safety methods called \emph{activation steering} directly modifies the model's internal activations during inference, which is also based on safety representations, to steer model behavior toward safe outputs, like Jailbreak Antidote~\cite{shen2024jailbreak} and CAST (Conditional Activation Steering)~\cite{lee2025programming}.
+The two paradigms complement each other: activation steering methods moderate the model's internal features to actively redirect its generative behavior, while detection-based methods filter out unsafe inputs without altering the model's original behavior. }